Is your financial data telling the whole truth?

 - Incorrect Amounts: When a vendor invoice or payment was recorded incorrectly.

-- Misclassified Transactions: When a business expense was recorded in the wrong account.
+- Misclassified Transactions: When a business expense was recorded in the wrong account

-Example: You own a small toy business and sold toys worth $1,000 to a customer, John, on credit, with a promise to pay later.
+You own a small toy business and sold toys worth $1,000 to a customer, John, on credit, with a promise to pay later.
 At the end of the month, you review your records to confirm his payment.
-However, instead of receiving the full $1,000, only $800 has been deposited, leaving a $200 discrepancy.
-To investigate, you check your sales policy and discover that John was eligible for a $200 discount, which was not properly recorded.
-To avoid such discrepancies, the general ledger reconciliation plays a prominent role.

-2. Guarantees Compliance (GAAP, IFRS, SOX)
+2. Guarantees Compliance (GAAP, IFRS, Ind AS)

 Businesses must comply with accounting regulations to maintain financial transparency and protect stakeholders.
-Here are some compliance standards that require accurate reconciliation:

 - IFRS (International Financial Reporting Standards) – Used in many countries worldwide to maintain consistency in financial statements.